juliasilge/course-ML-tidymodels/slides/chapter4_09.md

 Notes: You have a couple of options for how to choose which possible values for the tuning parameters to try.
 One option is to set up a grid of possible parameter values.

 Here, we are using default ranges for cost complexity and tree depth, and we are going to try 3 to 12 principal components.
-When we set `levels = 5`, we are saying we want five levels of each parameter, which means there will be 125 total models to try.
-You can use the function `tune_grid()` to try these models; you can tune either a workflow or a model specification with a set of resampled data, such as the validation set you created (i.e. a single resample).
+When we set `levels = 5`, we are saying we want five levels for each parameter, which means there will be 125 (`5 * 5 * 5`) total models to try.

+You can use the function `tune_grid()` to fit all these models; you can tune either a workflow or a model specification with a set of resampled data, such as the validation set you created (i.e. a single resample).

 ---